14th Street - Warlick Blvd - Old Cheney Road Intersection Improvement Project: Process Overview

 - Public input was front loaded before the actual design competition began.

-- All key stakeholders in the project area had the opportunity for consultation leading to these draft designs.
+- All key stakeholders in the project area had the opportunity for consultation leading to the draft designs.

-- Project area stakeholders and the general public providing input on these design options will help the City of Lincoln to reach its final decision.
+- Project area stakeholders and the general public will review the design options and provide input before the City of Lincoln announces its final decision